John Osborne (footballer)

 He made his Rovers debut at Milltown under his old teammate Johnny Giles on 10 September 1978.
 He played 3 games in the 1978–79 European Cup Winners' Cup keeping 2 clean sheets giving him a total of 4 appearances for the Hoops.

 In 2004, he was named as one of West Bromwich Albion's 16 greatest players, in a poll organised as part of the club's 125th anniversary celebrations.

 Osborne was the commercial manager of Worcestershire County Cricket Club from 1986 to 1995, and played a significant part in the county's signing of long-time major sponsor MEB.

+He died in Evesham Hospital, Worcestershire on 7 November 1998 from lung cancer.